-As explained in the Appendix on Reasons common to several requests your read-across adaptation under Annex XI, Section 1.5. is rejected for the study (i).
+As explained in the Appendix on Reasons common to several requests your read-across adaptation under Annex XI, Section 1.5. is rejected.

 Therefore study (i) cannot be taken into account in the assessment of whether the Substance causes skin sensitisation.